Change your company status

 Your existing company

 Before you set up your new company, you need to close down your existing PAYE scheme.
-Close a PAYE scheme >
+Use our guide to close a PAYE scheme.

 Print the required reports